A-Soltani/aspnetcore-student-managing/README.md

 # student-managing
-This is a sample project for DDD
+This is a sample repository writen by ASP.NET Core.
+Onion architecture and Domain Driven Design (DDD) are used in this repo.